RPM-lab-UMN/SPARK-Remote/TeleopSoftware/README.md

   - [./VR/VR_Offsets.py](./VR/VR_Offsets.py) > This program saves the initial offsets for the VR controllers.
 - [./camera/](./camera/) > ROS2 Interfaces for cameras to publish image frames.
   - [./camera/realsense.py](./camera/realsense.py) > Connects to Intel RealSense RGBD cameras by serial number.
 The configuration for each camera allows for controling the framerate, resolution and depth information.
-    - [./camera/realsense_get_info.py](./camera/realsense_get_info.py) > This will print the serail number and valid configurations for each camera attatched to the system.
+    - [./camera/realsense_get_info.py](./camera/realsense_get_info.py) > This will print the serial number and valid configurations for each camera attatched to the system.
   - [./camera/generic.py](./camera/generic.py) > Connects to a generic V4L video stream.
 This can interface with standard USB webcams.